pythonkenyard/TDBuploader/README.md

 ### Installing Python
 Open powershell and type python which should bring you to the windows store for pyton install. or download from here
 ** Note in the install windows ensure to tick the add python to environmental path option.
 If you miss this, reinstall and tick it**
-Download link https://www.python.org/downloads/
+Note currently confirmed working on python 3.10 and 3.9 Download link https://www.python.org/downloads/

 ### Installing Pip, wheel and setuptools